 Local and Regional Channel Lineups

-Most streaming services have struggled to deliver local TV stations.
+Most streaming services struggled to deliver local TV stations in their early days.
 Even though they may have had a deal with the national networks, most local stations are independently owned.
-Streaming services have to cut deals owner-by-owner.
+Streaming services had to cut deals owner-by-owner.

-YouTube TV did the hard work and it wins this category hands-down.
-Even though Hulu does a decent job, YouTube TV is the only streaming service that can guarantee access to local network affiliates.
+YouTube TV did the hard work making it the leader in this category hands-down.
+Odds are, you will get most of your local network affiliate channels when you subscribe to Hulu with Live TV.
+But you’ll need to use its ZIP-code lookup tool.
+YouTube TV is the only streaming service that can guarantee access to local network affiliates.

-Except for YouTube TV, Hulu with Live TV does a better job than most at delivering your local network affiliates.
-Even if you can’t get one of your local channels, there’s a pretty good chance that the network’s programming will be available in Hulu’s on-demand library.
+Other than YouTube TV, Hulu with Live TV does a better job than most at delivering your local network affiliates.
+Even if you can’t get one of your local channels, there’s a pretty good chance that the network’s national programming will be available in Hulu’s on-demand library.
+Regional sports networks, however, are not available through Hulu with Live TV.

 Learn more about Hulu with Live TV’s local channels here.

 No matter where in the United States you live, you can count on getting your local ABC, CBS, Fox and NBC station through YouTube TV.
-Most places can get their local Telemundo and The CW stations as well.
-Support for regional sports networks is just as strong.
+Most places can get their local Telemundo, The CW and PBS stations as well.
+However, YouTube TV does not carry regional sports networks.

 Learn more about YouTube TV’s local channels here.